Everything You Need To Know About Disabled Driver's Car Insurance

 If you have a physical or sensory impairment, you may find it difficult to maintain your independence.
 Doing everyday things such as filling a car up with petrol or checking your tyre pressure can be very burdensome and sometimes impossible.
 It can also be more expensive to maintain an independent lifestyle as homes and cars may need to be modified and full-time carers could be required.

-Under the Equal Status Acts of 2000-2015, it is illegal for insurers to refuse cover to a person because of their disability.
+Under the Equal Status Acts, it is illegal for insurers to refuse cover to a person because of their disability.
 It is also illegal for insurers to charge higher premiums because of a disability.

 So now that you’ve determined you can get car insurance as a disabled driver, here are some additional benefits you might qualify for.

 What long term disability benefits are available to disabled drivers?